erkushagra/100daysofdatastructures/README.md

 [👀 GIVE A TRY TO THIS INTERESTING AND EXCITING QUESTION - 4.007 quick sort in linked list 🔥✌](https://practice.geeksforgeeks.org/problems/quick-sort-on-linked-list/1)

-* STACKS QUESTIONS v- 5.0
+* STACKS AND QUEUE QUESTIONS v- 5.0

 [👀 GIVE A TRY TO THIS INTERESTING AND EXCITING QUESTION - 5.000 stack evaluation-postfix-expression ✌](https://practice.geeksforgeeks.org/problems/evaluation-of-postfix-expression1735/1)